jmarq/kaggle-project-structure/README.md

 This is still probably too simplistic and naive.
 As I continue to work on kaggle problems, perhaps this directory structure convention project will adopt some of my learnings.

 (as of now, this does not contain any real project data/features/models. just placeholders)

+currently working on a cookiecutter branch that would allow using this template via cookiecutter cli `cookiecutter git+ssh://git@github.com/jmarq/kaggle-project-structure --checkout cookiecutter`